-On its inception date, April 11, 2018, the Company adopted ASC 842 - Leases ("ASC 842"), which requires lessees to record right-of-use ("ROU") assets and related lease obligations on the balance sheet, as well as disclose key information regarding leasing arrangements.
+The Company records right-of-use ("ROU") assets and related lease obligations on the balance sheet.

 ROU assets represent our right to use an underlying asset for the lease terms and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 As the Company's leases do not provide an implicit rate, the Company generally uses its incremental borrowing rate based on the estimated rate of interest for collateralized borrowing over a similar term of the lease payments at commencement date.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.